edt-xx/life/README.md

 or
 zig build -Drelease-safe run (about 10% slower)

-zbox can be cloned from: https://github.com/jessrud/zbox.git or https://github.com/edt-xx/zbox.zig (my clone for zig 0.81)
+zbox can be cloned from: https://github.com/edt-xx/zbox.zig (my clone for zig 0.90) or https://github.com/jessrud/zbox.git (zig 0.81)

 Display and controls